-The IRS trains its auditors to pay special attention to the initial interview to assess the overall financial picture of your financial situation and that of your business.
+The IRS trains its auditors to pay special attention to the initial interview to assess your overall financial situation.
 Be polite, calm, and confident.
 Remember, you are as much under examination as your return.

 Never lie to or try to mislead an IRS agent.
-Auditors like to ask questions for which they already know the answers to see assess your reliability.
+Auditors like to ask questions that they already have answers for to assess your reliability.
 If there is a question you don´t want to answer, it is preferable to say you don´t remember or that you will have to check.
 Keep your answers short and precise.
-Yes and No are great answers during an audit.
-Agents will often create silence or review your documents without saying a word hoping that nerves will get the better of you and you run your mouth.
+Agents will often create silence or review your documents without saying a word hoping to unsettle you.
 Don´t talk more than you strictly have to.

-You can also buy time and deflect questions by answering with a question, such as “what specific documents or records do you want to see?” or “why do you want that document?”
+You can also buy time and deflect questions by answering with a question.
+You can ask which specific documents, w 2, business, or personal finance records they want to see.
+You can ask why they would like a particular document or information.
 It is your right to know why information is required and how it relates to the audit.
-Other appropriate replies to difficult questions are “I will have to check,” or “I need to consult with my tax professional.”
+You can also explain that you need to check for information or consult with your tax professional for difficult questions.

-If you haven’t already, seriously consider hiring a tax relief company.
-Take a tax attorney as your representative to an audit, particularly when the stakes are high and you owe more than a few $100’s.
-An experienced tax attorney or CPA will know what questions to answer freely and when to stonewall an auditor who is on a fishing expedition.
+Consider hiring a tax relief company and ask that a tax attorney attend any meetings.
+This is particularly helpful when the stakes are high and you owe a large amount.
+An experienced tax attorney or CPA will know what questions to answer freely and when to stonewall an auditor on a fishing expedition.

-The IRS does not audit tax returns that go back further than six years.
-Typically, however, the IRS does not audit tax returns that are older than three years.
-The general rule is the IRS only has three years after you file to audit.
-The vast majority of tax returns audited are for returns filed in the last two years.
+The IRS will not audit returns older than six years.
+Typically, they will not audit returns older than three years.
+The vast majority of reviews are for tax returns filed in the last two years.
 However, if you omit 25 percent or more of your income or the IRS suspects tax evasion, the statute of limitations is extended to six years.

-In some cases, the IRS requests taxpayers to voluntarily extend the statute of limitations to give it more time to audit an account.
-You can deny the request, but the IRS may just base its audit on the current information it has, which usually is bad news for taxpayers.
+In some cases, the IRS requests taxpayers to voluntarily extend the statute of limitations to give it more time to audit an account or return.
+You can deny the request, but the IRS may base its audit on its information, which is usually bad news for taxpayers.
 Consult with a tax attorney before agreeing to an extension of the statute of limitations.
 Although agreeing to an extension is often the best move, there are times when it is smart to wait out a statute of limitations.

 What are the chances of being audited by the IRS?